opiy-org/smallcontactform/README.md

 #### Form texts

-Most of Small Contact form texts can be edited right in *Settings > Small plugins > Contact form*.
+Most of Small Faq texts can be edited right in *Settings > Small plugins > Faq*.

 #### Custom form fields